jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 # Acknowledgements

-The authors would like to thank IAB members, Geoff Huston, Gonzalo Camarillo, Mirjam Kuehne, Robert Mitchell, Olaf Kolkman, Niels ten Oever, and many others for interesting discussions in this problem space.
+The authors would like to thank IAB members, Geoff Huston, Gonzalo Camarillo, Mirjam Kuehne, Robert Mitchell, Olaf Kolkman, and many others for interesting discussions in this problem space.